Imagine the reaction of Vancouver residents if a U.S. airline or bank created a map showing Canada as an administrative region of the United Kingdom.

 "In the end, the basic conditions for the society and the common consciousness of the Taiwanese nation were established under the Ch'ing [Qing] colonialist rule."

-Throughout this period, there were many rebellions against Qing rule, which Su Bing described as "discriminatory" and "colonial" both in politics and economics.
+Throughout this period, there were many rebellions against Qing rule, which Su Beng described as "discriminatory" and "colonial" both in politics and economics.

 Similar charges were made about Chiang's colonial rule after the Second World War.
 A massive protest was viciously suppressed on February 28, 1947, leading to the deaths of approximately 10,000 Taiwanese.